-British Airways could make a return to turboprop flying as it evaluates potential replacements for the 10 BAE Systems Avro RJ100s operated at London City by its CityFlyer subsidiary.
+British Airways is in the final stages of evaluating potential replacements for the 10 BAE Systems Avro RJ100s operated at London City by its CityFlyer subsidiary.